top of page

 Under Daniel Pruett (Cloud Eagle)'s guidance, our organization has flourished and engaged in successful projects, such as:

-• Having Liability Insurance for our activities, events, board of directors, and volunteers;
+• Having Liability Insurance for our activities and events;

-• Applying for grants and sponsorships for our events and activities;
+• Applying for grants and sponsorships for our activities and events;

 • Having fewer members on our Board of Directors, to make it more efficient for such a simple and small organization to move forward with decisions towards better serving the community;